 http://www.youtube.com/v/TR7axhdXvoEHere's a prototype of the LED panels I built.
 At this point I had switched from I2C to DMX and had to start over on animation code, so the panel doesn't react as much as I'd like it to in this video.

 http://www.youtube.com/v/qjj7afR4lYYMy presence at Burning Man was ultimately a result of the Solar Decathlon, an international, multidisciplinary competition that revolved around universities creating conceptual, solar powered homes.
-I was a shoo-in when I applied to be the lead electrical engineer of the project.
+I became the lead electrical engineer of the project.
 This was the peak of my stress level; I wrote a multiplatform home automation interface that allowed users to control all infrared devices from their phone.

 From anywhere in the world.